BonsaiDen/JavaScript-Garden/doc/arguments.md

 ## Function arguments

-Inside of functions JavaScript injects a special variable into the scope of the function.
-This variable is called `arguments`, and holds a list of all the arguments that were passed to the function.
+Inside the scope of a function JavaScript injects a special variable into.
+This variable is called `arguments` and holds a list of all the arguments that were passed to the function.

-It's important to know that `arguments` is **not** an `Array`.
-It has some of the semantics of an array - namely the `length` property - but it does not inherit from `Array.prototype`, and is in fact an `Object`.
+This `arguments` variable is **not** an `Array`.
+It has some of the semantics of an array - namely the `length` property - but it does not inherit from `Array.prototype`.
+It is in fact an `Object`.

-Due to this, it is not possible to use standard array methods like `push`, `pop` or `slice` on it.
-While iteration with a plain `for` loop works just fine, one has convert it to a real `Array` in order to use the those methods.
+Due to this, it is not possible to use standard array methods like `push`, `pop` or `slice` on `arguments`.
+While iteration with a plain `for` loop works just fine, one has convert it to a real `Array` in order to use the array like methods.

 ### Converting to an array